-Since cryptocurrency is so popular (and so volatile) these days, you can keep up with your current investments during your Cryptocurrency Flash Briefing skill.
-When you ask to play your Flash Briefing, this skill will retrieve the current prices of bitcoin, ether, ripple, bitcoin cash and litecoin. with the
+Since cryptocurrency is so popular (and so volatile) these days, you can keep up with your current investments during your Flash Briefing with the Cryptocurrency Flash Briefing skill.
+When you ask to play your Flash Briefing, this skill will retrieve the current prices of bitcoin, ether, ripple, bitcoin cash and litecoin.

 Alexa skills for productivity

 One of my personal favorite skills is Domino's.
-You can just by speaking, "Alexa, open Domino's and place my Easy Order."
+You can place your Domino's Easy Order just by speaking, "Alexa, open Domino's and place my Easy Order."
 You can also track the status of an order you've placed by saying, "Alexa, open Domino's to track my order."

 Alexa skills for fitness

 Want more fitness help?
 Starting this year, Amazon is going all-in on health and fitness.
-At the annualin September 2021, the company announced , a platform full of fitness content from top instructors, and Halo Nutrition, a service providing personalized tools to help you eat better.
-These services are designed to work with the newly updated .
+At the annual Amazon event in September 2021, the company announced Halo Fitness, a platform full of fitness content from top instructors, and Halo Nutrition, a service providing personalized tools to help you eat better.
+These services are designed to work with the newly updated Halo View fitness tracker.

 Not impressed by Alexa's default weather forecasting abilities?
 You'll want to enlist the help of Big Sky.
 Using the Dark Sky API, Big Sky provides hyperlocal weather forecasts, telling you when rain will start or stop for a specific address or the humidity and wind speed and direction.
-Big Sky does require , though.
+Big Sky does require a small amount of setup, though.

 Alexa skills for entertainment

-After your kids are asleep, Ambient Noise skill and its companion skills.
+After your kids are asleep, Alexa can help you doze off with the Ambient Noise skill and its companion skills.
 There are several different sounds to choose from, all of which come with their own skill.
 You can fall asleep to the sounds of a thunderstorm, rain, ocean, wind chimes, babbling brook, rain on a tent, city sounds and much more.
-For all available sounds, just say, "Alexa, ask Ambient Noise for a list." with the
+For all available sounds, just say, "Alexa, ask Ambient Noise for a list."

 Alexa skills for fun games

-- Looking to Trainer Tips to learn more about various Pokemon.
+Looking to up your Pokemon Go game?
+Enable Trainer Tips to learn more about various Pokemon.
 Just say, "Alexa, ask Trainer Tips to teach me something" or "Alexa, ask Trainer Tips what's weak against fire" to learn about your favorite Pokemon.